© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

 Inspect incoming raw materials - Incoming stock should be inspected in an area away from the main storage area for any evidence of live pest activity.
 If found it should be immediately rejected and returned to the supplier.

-Fit monitoring devices - Traps and lures must be widely used for monitoring and locating localized infestations inside premises.
+Fit monitoring devices - Traps and lures must be widely used for monitoring and locating localised infestations inside premises.
 They also aid in providing information on the severity and type of species of an infestation as well as the effectiveness of treatments.

-Use Stored Product Pest Pheromone Pots - these pots and other glue trap lures must be installed in the premises.
+Use Stored Pest Insect Pheromone Pots - these pots and other glue trap lures must be installed in the premises.
 These also act as infestation monitors and when captured species reach specified count levels these will trigger specific treatment schedule procedures

 Install light traps - in all internal areas of the premises to control and monitor flying insects.
 Commercial traps are available which utilise ultraviolet light to attract some but not all stored product pests.
 Data recorded can also help monitor stored product pests.
 Pheromone lures can be added to the trap.